All Shook Down: Release

-The band issued promotional-only singles for "Merry Go Round", "Someone Take The Wheel", "When It Began", and "Happy Town".
-"Merry Go Round" was the band's most successful Modern Rock Tracks single, reaching #1 for four non-consecutive weeks.
+The band issued promotional-only singles for "Merry Go Round", "Someone Take the Wheel", "When It Began", and "Happy Town".
+"Merry Go Round" was the band's most successful Modern Rock Tracks single, reaching No. 1 for four non-consecutive weeks.

 Drummer Chris Mars left the band in November 1990 (his last appearance as a Replacement being in the "Merry Go Round" video) and Steve Foley filled in on drums for the six-month All Shook Down Tour of 1991.
 The band were nominated for the Best Alternative Video and Best Special Effects categories at the 1991 MTV Video Music Awards for the claymation/live action music video for "When It Began".
-The band played its last show on Independence Day, July 4, 1991 at Chicago's Grant Park.
+The band played its last show on Independence Day, July 4, 1991, at Chicago's Grant Park.
 They also received a nomination for a Grammy Award for Best Alternative Music Album.

-Rolling Stone ranked the album number three on their Albums Of The Year of 1990.
+Rolling Stone ranked the album number three on their Albums of the Year of 1990.

 The album was remastered and reissued by Rhino Entertainment on September 23, 2008, with 11 additional tracks and liner notes by Peter Jesperson.

 The album cover art was taken in Newport, Kentucky, from the corner of 7th and Brighton St. looking north towards Cincinnati, Ohio.